Matt Birkbeck

-Matt Birkbeck is an American investigative journalist and author.
+Matt Birkbeck (born Brooklyn, N.Y.) is an American investigative journalist and author.

+He is best known for several of his books, including A Beautiful Child, which told the horrifying, haunting and tragic story of "Sharon Marshall," who was abducted as a toddler and raised under false identities by her "father" Franklin Delano Floyd, a convicted felon.
+A bestseller, the book is considered a true crime masterpiece.

-He wrote the bestselling book A Beautiful Child, which told the tragic story of "Sharon Marshall" and her "father" Franklin Delano Floyd, and the sequel Finding Sharon, which is a memoir about his ten-year effort, along with the FBI and National Center for Missing & Exploited Children, to find Sharon's true identity.
-He was the executive producer of Girl in the Picture, the movie adaptation of both books for Netflix, which was a global phenomenon following its July 2022 release, earning the #1 movie ranking worldwide.
+He also wrote the sequel Finding Sharon, which is a memoir about his ten-year effort, along with the FBI and National Center for Missing & Exploited Children, to find Sharon's true identity, Suzanne Sevakis.
+The books captivated readers worldwide and were adapted by Netflix for the film Girl in the Picture, which was released in 2022 and became a global phenomenon earning the #1 movie ranking worldwide.
+It was directed by Skye Borgman, with Birkbeck serving as executive producer.